CPA Eligibility Requirements for International Candidates

 Documentation

 If your academic certificates, transcripts, or other essential documents are in a language other than English, they must be translated.
-And not just any translation will do; these translations need to be certified to ensure they are accurate and accepted by the state board.
+And not just any translation will do; you need certified translations to ensure they are accurate and accepted by the state board.

 Citizenship and Social Security Number